John Wood Group (LON:WG) Price Target Lowered to GBX 290 at JPMorgan Chase & Co.

-John Wood Group (LON:WG) had its price objective cut by JPMorgan Chase & Co. from GBX 330 ($4.38) to GBX 290 ($3.85) in a report published on Friday, Price Targets.com reports.
-They currently have an overweight rating on the stock.
+John Wood Group (LON:WG) had its price target lowered by JPMorgan Chase & Co. from GBX 330 ($4.36) to GBX 290 ($3.83) in a report issued on Friday, Price Targets.com reports.
+The firm currently has an overweight rating on the stock.

-WG has been the subject of several other research reports.
-Berenberg Bank reduced their target price on shares of John Wood Group from GBX 280 ($3.71) to GBX 250 ($3.32) and set a buy rating for the company in a report on Thursday, November 18th.
-Barclays reduced their target price on shares of John Wood Group from GBX 360 ($4.77) to GBX 330 ($4.38) and set an equal weight rating for the company in a report on Thursday.
-Finally, Citigroup reaffirmed a buy rating and set a GBX 270 ($3.58) price target on shares of John Wood Group in a research report on Wednesday, November 24th.
-One research analyst has rated the stock with a sell rating, two have assigned a hold rating and four have issued a buy rating to the company.
-Based on data from MarketBeat.com, the company has an average rating of Hold and a consensus target price of GBX 301.86 ($4.00).
+A number of other analysts have also recently weighed in on WG.
+Barclays reduced their price target on John Wood Group from GBX 360 ($4.76) to GBX 330 ($4.36) and set an equal weight rating for the company in a research report on Thursday, December 9th.
+Citigroup restated a buy rating and issued a GBX 270 ($3.57) target price on shares of John Wood Group in a report on Wednesday, November 24th.
+Finally, Berenberg Bank lowered their price target on John Wood Group from GBX 280 ($3.70) to GBX 250 ($3.30) and set a buy rating on the stock in a report on Thursday, November 18th.
+One investment analyst has rated the stock with a sell rating, two have assigned a hold rating and four have given a buy rating to the company’s stock.
+Based on data from MarketBeat, John Wood Group presently has an average rating of Hold and a consensus target price of GBX 301.86 ($3.99).

 John Wood Group Company Profile